VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 ProcessTrak Steps
 ==================

+ProcessTrak is a step oriented processing framework that tracks provenance to ensure data integrity.
+It works on xml based processing scripts.
+A ``.prx`` file is a checklist that defines the steps that are to be followed in processing.
+The steps that are part of VibroSim Simulator are below.
+A ``.xlg`` file is an unprocessed experiment log.
+It holds all parameters that are needed at the instantiation of a processing checklist.
+At the start of the checklist the ``.xlg`` is processed and an ``.xlp`` file, is created.
+This is a processed experiment log.
+All ProcessTrak steps will act on the data in the processed experiment log.

+Each of the following ProcessTrak steps with parameters will look for those parameters in the ``.xlp`` file, where each parameter name is a tag on an xml element in the ``.xlp`` file.
+Each return will be a piece of information that is added to the ``.xlp`` file.

 .. py:function:: vibrosim_synthetic_spectrum

-    This processtrak step will take the output of the modal analysis and calculate a spectrum.
+    This ProcessTrak step will take the output of the modal analysis and calculate a spectrum.
 Each mode in the modal analysis is a peak in the spectrum, with the amplitude and bandwidth determined by the complex valued eigenfrequency.

-    This processtrak step is included in the ``VibroSim_Simulator`` software package.
+    This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.

     :param dc\:modalfreqs: |modalfreqs|
     :return dc\:modal_synthetic_spectrum: Synthetic spectrum figure.